adullact/puppet-wordpress/README.md

 Known bugs are listed in `CHANGELOG.md` file.

-This revision is the last one supporting puppet 4.7.
+Even if module should work with Puppet4, Puppet 4 is end of life since 2019-01-01.
-Next one will increase minimal version of puppet to 4.10, at least.
+So tests with Puppet 4 are removed.
-Tests are done with last available release of puppet 4, 5 and 6.
+Acceptance tests are done with last available release 5 and 6.

 ## Development